allenrattler/AllenRattler-Analytics-Portfolio/README.md

 ## SQL Technical Showcase

-All queries were written for PostgreSQL and run in pgAdmin against a database called `healthcare_claims`.
-Each file is fully commented with business question, rationale, expected insight, business impact, techniques demonstrated, and step-by-step inline logic.
+The project contains five AI-assisted PostgreSQL analytical queries executed and reviewed in pgAdmin against the `healthcare_claims` database.
+Claude generated most of the initial SQL implementation.
+I executed, reviewed, and modified query logic using my working knowledge of joins, aggregations, CTEs, CASE expressions, and window functions.

-### Key Technical Decisions
+### Key SQL Techniques Used

 **Why CTEs instead of subqueries?**
 Every query uses CTEs (`WITH` clauses) rather than nested subqueries.
 CTEs make the logic readable in layers — each step builds on the last and can be read independently.
 In a production environment this also makes debugging significantly faster.